 Shortly after birth, babies can tell their own languages apart from other languages, as well as their mum’s voice from another mum’s voice!
 This is all because they have been ‘eavesdropping’ on mum during pregnancy.
 They have already ‘met’ your voice before you have met theirs and they arrive ready to learn from you.
 So don’t wait until your child says their first word to start conversations.
 Babies are ready to learn from the get-go.
 All they need is you!

 Some types of language help children to develop language, some do not.
 Speech directed to a baby really boosts language development.
-So when you visit a child care facility or interview caregivers, carefully examine whether caregivers are talking to the child, not above or around them.
-Additionally, are children learning words through conversation or taught via flash cards?
-Overheard conversations, TV, iPads, and flash cards do not help.
+So when you visit a child care facility or are interviewing caregivers, carefully examine whether these caregivers are talking to the child, rather than above or around them.
+Additionally, are our children learning words through conversation or taught via flashcards?
+Research has shown that overheard conversations, TV, iPads, and flashcards do not help.
 Children learn language best through everyday social interaction.

 5. Books, books, books!